koobind/koobind/docs/installation.md

 Error from server (Forbidden): nodes is forbidden: User "admin" cannot list resource "nodes" in API group "" at the cluster scope
 ```

-> Remember: Password is 'admin'
+> Remember: Password is 'admin'.
+See the [usage](usage.md) section to change it.

 If you got such message, everything is ok.
 Authentication was successful.
 Of course, create a user does not grant it any rights, so the error message.

-Beside handling authentication, the koobind plugin provide several subcommands, which can be accessed by the 'koo' prefix.
+Beside handling authentication, the `koobind` plugin provide several subcommands, which can be accessed by the `koo` prefix.
 For example:

 ```
+$ export KUBECONFIG=/etc/koobind/kubeconfig
 $ kubectl koo whoami
 user:admin  id:  groups:
 ```

-Description of such subcommand [here](koocli.md)
+Description of these subcommands can be found [here](usage.md)

 But currently this user, despite his name, can't administrate anything, as there is no role associated.